 Chris focuses on big data and disruptive infrastructure.

-At Atlas, Chris led our investments in Hadapt, where he serves as chairman, Data Robot, Nutonian, Sqrrl and Threat Stack; and is on the board of Objective Logistics.
+At Atlas, Chris is responsible for our investments in Captricity, Data Robot, Nutonian, Sqrrl and Threat Stack.
+He also serves on the board of Lagoa, Objective Logistics, and Recorded Future.
+Chris also led our investment in Hadapt, where he served as chairman prior to the company’s sale to Teradata (NYSE: TDC).
 Chris is an advisor and mentor to many Boston area entrepreneurs and was Chairman of Azuki Systems which was acquired by Ericsson in 2014.
 He is the co-founder of hack/reduce, a newly formed non-profit community space in Cambridge focused on big data technology, where he also serves on the board.

 Prior to joining Atlas in 2012, Chris successfully drove growth and led several companies to exit, generating billions of dollars in proceeds.
 Most recently, Chris was president and chief executive officer of Vertica Systems, where he led the company from late stage startup to the top ranked big data company globally.
 Chris joined Vertica out of Atlas’ entrepreneur-in-residence program.
 HP acquired Vertica in March 2011, and following the acquisition Chris served as senior vice president and general manager of HP’s Database Business Unit.